08.06.2021 The sections prior Admissions11.05.2021 Admissions30.04.2021 The sections prior Admissions25.04.2021 Admissions

 During the self-isolation period, you must live in one place, you cannot move from one place of stay to another.
 Staying in a hotel/flat for some days and then moving to another place during your self-isolation period is not allowed.

-Yes, new students (starting in 2020/21 academic year) in Tartu and in Narva, if they stay alone in their room, not sharing it with anyone.
-The students returning to continue studies, please spend your self-isolation period elsewhere (hostel etc).
+The students returning to continue studies, please also spend your self-isolation period elsewhere (hostel etc).
 If you stay alone in the room, you can self-isolate in dormitory only if all your flatmates stay in self-isolation at the same time, so your arrival date must be the same as that of your flatmates.
 Please coordinate your arrival with your flatmates.
 Please also contact info [ät] campus.ee to find out whether there are other options to self-isolate in the dormitory, meaning outside your flat.
 The difference regarding new and returning students is linked to their arrival times and procedure.

 For general info, please note that we have limited options to offer housing at the dormitories in Tartu.